reuk/wayverb/docs_source/ray_tracer.md

 the receiver, and $r$ is the distance between the source and receiver.
 That is, the proportion of rays intersecting the receiver is inversely proportional to the square of the distance between the source and receiver.
-The energy recorded is proportional to the number of ray intersections recorded, therefore, the ray model intrinsically accounts for the inverse-square law for energy, and the per-ray energy does not need to be scaled proportionally to the distance travelled.
+The energy registered is proportional to the number of ray intersections recorded, therefore the ray model intrinsically accounts for the inverse-square law for energy, and the per-ray energy does not need to be scaled proportionally to the distance travelled.
 This differs to the image-source model, in which only valid specular reflections are recorded, and the inverse-square law may be